ckreisl/emca/README.md

 <a name="about"></a>

 ## About
 EMCA is a framework for the visualization of Monte Carlo-based algorithms.
 More precisely it is designed to visualize and analyze unidirectional path tracing algorithms.
 The framework consists of two parts, a server part which serves as an interface for the respective rendering system and a client which takes over the pure visualization.
 The client is written in Python and can be easily extended.
-EMCA works on a pixel basis which means that instead of pre-computing and saving all the necessary data of the whole rendered image during the rendering process everything is calculated at run-time.
+EMCA works on a pixel basis which means that instead of pre-computing and saving all the necessary data of the whole rendered image during the render process everything is calculated directly at run-time.
 The data is collected and generated according to the selected pixel by the user.

 This framework was developed as Master thesis 03/2019 at the University of Tuebingen (Germany).
 Special thanks goes to Prof. Hendrik Lensch, Sebastian Herholz (supervisor), Tobias Rittig and Lukas Ruppert who made this work possible.
 * Master-Thesis: https://github.com/ckreisl/emca/blob/readme/images/ckreisl_thesis.pdf

-Since the release of my master thesis some changes have been applied so that it can now be published as a more or less **alpha** version.
+Since the release of this master thesis some changes have been applied so that it can now be published as a more or less **alpha** version and in a quite stable state.
 The primary goal of this framework is to support other developers and especially Universities researching on rendering algorithms based on Monte-Carlo.
-Furthermore it should give the impulse to implement further ideas and improvements to provide an ongoing delopment of EMCA.
+Furthermore it should give the impulse to implement further ideas and improvements to provide an ongoing development of EMCA.

 Currently this framework only runs on **Linux** systems.
 It was tested and developed on Ubuntu 16.04, 18.04 and 19.10.

 If you are using this framework for a publication I would appreciate a citation (though not required).
 In any case you can use the following BibTex template:
 ```
-@misc{EMCA@2019,
+@misc{EMCA@2020,
    Author = {Christoph Kreisl},
-   Year = {2019},
+   Year = {2020},
    Note = {https://github.com/ckreisl/emca},
    Title = {EMCA - Explorer of Monte-Carlo based Algorithms}
 }